f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 ## 🚀 CI/CD Pipelines with GitHub Actions

-This project uses GitHub Actions for automated testing, linting, and deployment.
+This project uses GitHub Actions for automated testing, lgiinting, and deployment.
 Every push or pull request to the `main` branch triggers a pipeline that builds Docker containers, runs unit tests for the FastAPI app, and checks code quality.